Under-21 EURO preview: What to look out for on Sunday

 Article summary

-The 2023 finals in Georgia and Romania continue on Saturday and Sunday.
-We preview the eight Matchday 2 games.
+The 2023 finals in Georgia and Romania continue on Sunday.
+We preview the four remaining Matchday 2 games.

 Article top media content